 Ideal Agent Persona

-Capabilities Granted for brand-guidelines MCP Server
+Capabilities Granted for brand-guidelines

-Generating error messages with Plain Speech tone
+Generating error messages and empty states with appropriate tone selection

 !
 Prerequisites & Limits